musa-atlihan/CarND-Advanced-Lane-Lines/project-report.md

 To compare the representations of hard case images in different color channels, `color_thresholding` and `compare_2img_color_thr` functions are implemented to convert the images from RGB to another color spaces.

-At first, an image with sun reflecting on the road and an image with shadows on the road are chosen and investigated in various color spaces.
+At first, an image with sun reflecting on the road (the first image in hard case images) and an image with shadows on the road (the second image in hard case images) are chosen and investigated in various color spaces.
 The image with the reflection is represented on the first three columns for each of these columns is representing a color channel and the second image with the shadow is represented on the last three columns for each of these columns is again representing a color channel is given below.

 ![color spaces investigation 1](./images/color-sp-invest-1.png)